-Is there a reference that needs to be followed for procuring the lungs for this study?
+Was there a reference that needed to be followed for procuring the lungs for this study?

-There are no protocol requirements for to the way that the lungs are procured.
-However, we do have a “Lung Retrieval and Preservation for EVLP” reference that has recommendations for lung retrieval specifically for EVLP.
+There was no protocol requirements for to the way that the lungs are procured.
+However, we had a “Lung Retrieval and Preservation for EVLP” reference that has recommendations for lung retrieval specifically for EVLP.

 • Long pulmonary artery